PvPClt/project/album_en.md

 ![](Images/En_Album_42.jpg)

-“Direct Line” with Vladimir Putin.
+“Direct Line” with The Russian president, Vladimir Putin.
 The president takes questions from citizens via video link, with guests seated in the hall.

 **Woman from the hall** (pointing at an official’s portrait):